The Extra Programming LanguageTL;DR

 and mapEntries

-methods, and so things.map
+methods, and so dict.map

 will call that function.
-But things["map"]
+But dict["map"]

 will ignore the built-in function and instead search for an entry named map